 - 1. Demonstrate the use of safety equipment including the following: - a) while on land, a correct method of putting on a personal flotation device when in the water; - b) the correct use of a heaving line. - 2.
-Carry out a check of the vessel's gear and equipment and demonstrate use and care of onboard equipment in accordance with:

-- a) Transport Canada requirements; - b) The Sail Canada Cruising Boat Checklist recommendations. - 3.
-Prepare the vessel and all aboard including: - a) obtain, interpret and apply a weather forecast;

-- b) participate in a crew briefing; - c) assist in confirming that the vessel and crew are fit for the planned activities. - 4.
+Carry out a check of the vessel's gear and equipment and demonstrate use and care of onboard equipment in accordance with: - a) Transport Canada requirements; - b) The Sail Canada Cruising Boat Checklist recommendations. - 3.
+Prepare the vessel and all aboard including: - a) obtain, interpret and apply a weather forecast; - b) complete a crew briefing; - c) confirm that the vessel and crew are fit for the planned activities. - 4.
 Select and bend on (if required), check and stow / secure or furl sails; - 5.
-Coil a line (perfect and figure eight) and secure (temporary, sea coil, pull-through); - 6.
+Coil a line (two methods perfect, figure eight) and secure (three methods temporary, sea-coil, pull-through); - 6.
 Properly stow lines and fenders; - 7.
-Demonstrate safe winch techniques with particular emphasis on: - a) Possible high loads on the winch and prevention of excessive strain on sheet/halyard, - b) How to avoid riding turns (and how to clear), - c) Position of hands/fingers, - d) Fitting and removal of winch handles.
+Demonstrate safe winch techniques with particular emphasis on:

+- a) Possible high loads on the winch and prevention of excessive strain on sheet/halyard, - b) How to avoid over riding turns (and how to clear), - c) Position of hands/fingers, - d) Fitting and removal of winch handles.